Flo0807/farens.me/priv/resources/articles/2023/02-09-hello-world.md

 ## Design and Themes

-The websites use [Tailwind CSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/) for styling.
+The website uses [Tailwind CSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/) for styling.
 Tailwind is a CSS framework that provides countless utilities that you can use directly in your markup to quickly create a great looking website.
 Tailwind is even included and configured in new Phoenix projects.
 While there is a never-ending discussion about whether or not it is a good idea to overuse inline styles, I have no problem with it.

 In addition to Tailwind, I wanted to give daisyUI a try.
 I had used it in other projects and liked working with it.
 It's a framework built on top of Tailwind that provides UI components.
 These components are not real components, but rather Tailwind wrapper classes that you can use in your markup.
 For example, there is a `btn` class that you can add to your HTML button to style it.
 Since the framework only provides classes and only uses CSS and Tailwind, it can be used by almost any framework and is not tied to one.